Goncalves95/Goncalves95/README.md

-# Hello, I'm Fernando Gonçalves 👋
+# Hello, I am Fernando Gonçalves 👋

 ## About Me
 I'm a Full Stack Developer studing on Software Engineering for Machine Learning.
 Currently, I'm further study my knowledge in this fascinating field.
 I have a passion for creating innovative solutions and I'm always seeking challenges that allow me to learn and grow.